Leikaab/apiconfig/.roo/rules-orchestrator/CONTRIBUTING.md

 ## Verification

 Before proceeding from one step to the next in a workflow, you must verify the successful completion and standard adherence of the previous step.
-This often involves confirming results reported by other modes, such as passed tests indicated by the `version-control` or `sr-code-python` modes.
+This often involves confirming results reported by other modes, such as passed tests and quality checks indicated by the `test-runner-summarizer` mode.
+All test, lint, and quality check execution and analysis must be delegated to the `test-runner-summarizer`.
 See [/workspace/.roo/rules/reporting.md](/workspace/.roo/rules/reporting.md) for the standard reporting process.

 ## Full Guidelines